codeyourweb/sentinel-kit/README.md

 ![Sentinel Kit](docs/img/sentinel-kit_logo.png)
 # 🛡️ Sentinel Kit: The Simplified Platform for Incident Response (SOC & DFIR)

-## WARNING: This project is currently in an early stage of development.
-Not all components have been ported to this repository, and the features are not yet stable enough for production use.
+$\color{red}{\textsf{**WARNING**: This project is currently in an early stage of development.
+Not all components have been ported to this repository, and the features are not yet stable enough for production use.}}$

+The features already available online are documented [here](docs/index.md).
 ---

 **Sentinel Kit** is a comprehensive Docker stack designed to provide **Digital Forensics and Incident Response (DFIR)** and **Security Operations Center (SOC)** capabilities with unparalleled deployment simplicity.

-Ideal for **situational monitoring** or **rapid security incident response**, this integrated platform enables collection, analysis, detection, and immediate response to threats.
+Ideal for **situational monitoring** or **small-scale security incident response**, this integrated platform enables collection, analysis, detection, and immediate response to threats.

 ---